rafa1906/rafa1906.github.io/README.md

 ## EXPERIENCE

-I'm currently working on the [RIGA](https://doi.org/10.54499/2022.03537.PTDC) project as a Research Assisistant in the [Automated Reasoning and Software Reliability](https://www.inesc-id.pt/research-areas/automated-reasoning-and-software-reliability/) group at at [INESC-ID](https://www.inesc-id.pt/).

-In the past, I spent two months at CMU's [CyLab](https://www.cylab.cmu.edu/) as a visiting scholar under the guidance of Prof. [Limin Jia](https://www.andrew.cmu.edu/user/liminjia/), working on [NodeMedic](https://www.doi.org/10.1109/EuroSP57164.2023.00068).
+Previously, I worked on the [RIGA](https://doi.org/10.54499/2022.03537.PTDC) project as a Research Assisistant in the [Automated Reasoning and Software Reliability](https://www.inesc-id.pt/research-areas/automated-reasoning-and-software-reliability/) group at at [INESC-ID](https://www.inesc-id.pt/).
+Before that, I spent two months at CMU's [CyLab](https://www.cylab.cmu.edu/) as a visiting scholar under the guidance of Prof. [Limin Jia](https://www.andrew.cmu.edu/user/liminjia/), working on [NodeMedic](https://www.doi.org/10.1109/EuroSP57164.2023.00068).

 ### Teaching